Negligence: Driver Learners in Court

-Let’s consider the Nettleship v.
-Weston case;
+Nettleship v.
+Weston

 “The car made a smooth start.
-She turned the steering wheel to the left and the car moved around the corner at a walking pace.
+She turned the steering wheel to the left, and the car moved around the corner slowly.
 He said to her: ‘” Now straighten out.
 But she did not do so.
 She panicked.
 She held the steering wheel, as he said, “in a vice-like gripe”: or, as she said: “my hands seemed to freeze on the wheel.”

-According to one of the judges on the case, Lord Justice Salmon, “Any driver normally owes exactly the same duty to a passenger in his car as he does to the general public, namely to drive with reasonable care and skill in all the relevant circumstances.
+According to one of the judges on the case, Lord Justice Salmon, “Any driver normally owes the same duty to a passenger in his car as he does to the general public, namely to drive with reasonable care and skill in all the relevant circumstances.
 As a rule, the driver’s personal idiosyncrasy is not a relevant circumstance”.

 What Are the Legal Implications?

 A tort is interrelated with other fields of law.
 In terms of driving offences, the term negligence is used to imply “a tort consisting of the breach of a duty of care resulting in damage to the claimant”.
 It is always necessary to consider an objective standard when dealing with a negligence case.

 Michael Allen states in the Textbook on Criminal Law, “Standard is an objective standard, impersonal and universal, fixed concerning the safety of other highway users.
 It is not related to the degree of proficiency or degree of experience attained by the individual driver.”
 During the case ruling, judges considered two similar cases, Richley v.
 Farrell (1965) and Watson v.
 Whitney (1966), alongside maintaining objectiveness and having standards in negligence court.